Imprint Author

 Biden Child Welfare: A Day One Culture for the Next Four Years

-The next administration should establish a family well-being attitude across the executive branch By Paul S. DiLorenzo As we consider a new federal child welfare team, we should recognize the exceptional work of the current Children’s Bureau, especially its leaders Jerry Milner and David Kelly.
+As we consider a new federal child welfare team, we should recognize the exceptional work of the current Children’s Bureau, especially its leaders Jerry Milner and David Kelly.
+They advanced smart, progressive and commonsense policy and practice designs for child welfare agencies focused on the development of community-based family support efforts.

 10/21/2020